vriddhig17/QR-Code-Generator-/README.md

-This is Qr code generator project which is in development phase... there are sime changes and updation require
+This is Qr code generator project which is in development phase... there are some changes and updation required.